HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

     If you have not overwritten the resource configuration in your `custom-values.yaml`, verify the updated settings to ensure they still fit your purpose.

-    If you used the default values in previous versions, check if the minimal system requirement settings still fit your deployment scenario.
+    If you relied on the default values in previous versions, check if the minimal system requirement settings still fit your deployment scenario.
 Ensure proper performance testing before rolling this change out.

     Feel free to update your `custom-values.yaml` with resource settings that fit your needs.
 You may also want to check the [default resource settings in previous releases](./newcf210-old-resources-detail.md).